German Shepherds are one of the most popular breeds in the United States. They are known for their intelligence, agility, loyalty, and beauty.

 A 6-month-old GSD needs about thirty minutes to an hour of exercise each day and they should be given some form of mental stimulation as well.

 One way you can do this is by teaching him or her tricks that will help stimulate her brain.
 You can teach him to shake a paw, roll over onto their backs and get up again, sit command, jump in the air when you say “Jump!”, and more.

-A 6-month-old pup require a lot of time and attention to potty train.
+A 6-month-old pup requires a lot of time and attention to potty train.

-The easiest and most popular way is by using urine and feces training pads.
+The easiest and most popular potty training method is using urine and feces training pads.
 Place one on the floor, put your dog in position, then take him outside to let him do his business while you verbally praise him with “good job!” or other positive reinforcement like treats

 If you are not sure how to groom your GSD puppy, hire a professional pet groomer at a fee.
 A pet groomer is specially trained to groom puppies and adult dogs.
 The cost of grooming may vary, but typically ranges between $40 and $50 per session.

 What supplies does a 6-month-old GSD puppy need?